ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/4_conclusions_further_work.md

   [0x55e68c41f1a4 -> 0x55e68c41f2ac) : 0x0000000000000108 (free, size = 264 bytes)
 ```

-To solve this, you would need a cleanup step after a free.
-Where
+To solve this, you would need a clean-up step after a free, where
 free ranges next to each other are merged into one free range.

 Then again, this does add some overhead.
 Perhaps it shouldn't be called on every
 free.
-Think about the tradeoff (and don't be afraid to change the data
+Think about the trade-off (and don't be afraid to change the data
 structures you've used, they are not perfect either).

 ### Memory safety